Let's talk Shih Tzus

 Immune System Support

 As puppies grow, they will experience big changes and new discoveries.
 During this key period, the puppy's immune system develops gradually.
-The formula helps support your puppy’s natural defenses as they develop through puppyhood via an exclusive complex of antioxidants, including vitamin E.
+Shih Tzu Puppy helps support your puppy’s natural defenses with an exclusive complex of antioxidants including vitamin E.

-Digestive Health- The formula contains high quality and easily digestible proteins as well as prebiotics, to support digestive health and a balanced flora, contributing to optimal stool quality
+Formulated with high quality protein (L.I.P.*) and prebiotics to support digestive health and a balanced intestinal flora, contributing to optimal stool quality. *Protein selected for its very high digestibility.

 Healthy Skin & Coat

-Coat condition is a reflection of the dog's health and overall well-being.
-The formula helps to support the skin's role as a barrier with an exclusive complex of nutrients (EPA, DHA and Vitamin A) to help maintain a healthy skin and coat.
+Coat condition is a reflection of the dog's state of health and overall well-being.
+Shih Tzu Puppy helps support the skin's role as a barrier with an exclusive complex of nutrients and helps maintain healthy skin and beautiful coat (EPA, DHA and vitamin A).

 The main nutritional goals for adult Shih Tzus are: